-PHP DateTime is a class which is used for dealing with date and time.
+PHP provides built-in DateTime class which is used for dealing with date and time.
 Using this class, we can print different date formats, timestamps, DateTime in different time zones.
 This default class works perfectly.
 But at the same time, it is a little bit difficult for beginners.

-Basically, Carbon is a API extension for DateTime.
-This library is built on the top of PHP DateTime class.
+Basically, Carbon is an API extension for DateTime.
+This library is built on the top of the DateTime class of PHP.

 Using this library one can perform all operations on DateTime which is allowed by this built-in PHP class.

 Having said that, let’s first install the Carbon library.

 You should have Composer installed on your system for the library installation.
 Open the terminal in your project root directory and run the command below:

 In order to use the Carbon library, we first need to include their environment in the application.
 You can include its environment using the code below: